-The interpretation, the true interpretation of Joseph's dream was withheld from Jacob and his sons for a number of years so that God's purposes could be fulfilled in every way with regard to both Joseph and them, his family.
+But God raised Joseph up, first to be godly, and then later to be great.
+This is one of the primary lessons which God would teach all of us from the life of Joseph.
+What a mighty work of God it is, when He raises up a person to greatness, because He has first worked in their life, that by His grace, they would become godly.
+The interpretation, the true interpretation of Joseph's dream, was withheld from Jacob and his sons for many years, in order that God's purposes could be fulfilled in every way with regard to both Joseph and them, his family.
 "It is the glory of God to conceal a matter."
-But it is our glory to search it out.
+But it is your glory, dear Christian, to search it out.
 If you are perplexed about the way that God has led you in your Christian life; you don't understand the things that He has providentially ordered concerning you, or others in your family, remember to pray and to ask God for wisdom.
 "If any of you lacks wisdom, let him ask of God, who gives to all liberally and without reproach, and it will be given to him."
-"But let him ask in faith, with no doubting.."
-"Lord, why am I like this?" you ask.
-And He will show you what you need to do to repent of your sins and to learn His ways, and to walk in them.
-You will learn this all because of our Joseph, the Lord Jesus Christ, died so that you could be loved by the Father.
-He who is now seated at the right hand of the Father, ever lives to make intercession for you.
-Come to Him and you will find the answers.
-May He single you out in His love today.
+"But let him ask in faith, with no doubting."
+You may be saying - Lord, why are these things happening in my life?
+Well, when you pray, God will show you what you need to do to repent of your sins, and to learn His ways, and to walk in them.